The Public Paperfolding History Project

 1961

-Publication of 'Origami Zoo: Animal Book' (in English) (DL2)
+Publication of his book 'Origami Zoo: Bird Book' (in English)

-Publication of 'Origami Zoo: Bird Book' (in English) (DL2)
+Publication of his book 'Origami Zoo: Animal Book' (in English)

 1962

-Publication of 'Living Origami Books' 1 and 2 (in English) (DL2)
+Publication of his books 'Living Origami Book 1' and 'Living Origami Book 2' (in English)

 1964

-Publication of 'Noshi - Classic Origami in Japan' (in English)
+Publication of his book 'Noshi - Classic Origami in Japan' (in English)

-David Lister mentions a series of 3 books produced by Zokeisha Publications of Tokyo and published by Crown Publishers Inc, in New York in 1964 and says 'At the time of publication there was some discussion in “The Origamian” as to whether the books were by Yoshizawa or Honda.
+A series of 3 books titled 'My Origami: Birds / Flowers / Animals and Fishes were produced by Zokeisha Publications of Tokyo and published by Crown Publishers Inc, in New York in 1964.
+Of them, David Lister says: 'At the time of publication there was some discussion in “The Origamian” as to whether the books were by Yoshizawa or Honda.
 They were definitely not by Yoshizawa.
-Many of the models are traditional, but some of the birds in “My Origami Birds” are the same as those in books by Isao Honda and they may be his work used without his permisssion.
-On the other hand, Honda shows a mountain fold with a letter “P” beside a dotted line, whereas these books do not, so his authorship is questionable.'
+Many of the models are traditional, but some of the birds in “My Origami Birds” are the same as those in books by Isao Honda and they may be his work used without his permisssion.'
 Versions of these three books were also published in other countries and languages.
-(DL2)

 1965